GianRothfuchs/dataviz-basics/README.md

  2.1 Primitives: Lines, Rectangles, Circles, and Text 2.2 Composite: Axis, Tick, Axes, and Figure
  The Figure Artist is the toplevel object that contains and manages all elements in a graphic.
 Each composite Artist may contain other composite artists as wella s primitive artists.
-3. Scripting Layer: pyplot, server as a quick access to the Artist layer
+3. Scripting Layer: pyplot, serves as a quick access to the Artist layer through the matplotlib.pyplot interface

 Here are two ways to generate a histogram, first by going through the Artist layer, and second by using the scripting layer.

-The code to go directly to the Artist Layer is much longer.
+The code to go directly to the Artist Layer is syntactically heavy, but very flexible in return:
 ~~~
 from matplotlib.backends.backend_agg import FigureCanvas as FigureCanvas
 from matplotlib.figure import Figure